krakend/krakend-documentation/authorization/revoking-tokens.md

 - `did` to revoke all sessions using the same device ID (e.g., a new release in the Play Store)
 - `aud` to revoke all our users of this audience or application.

 Options are endless; these are some random examples, but it's up to you to decide which are the JWT elements you want to watch and apply revocations.
-If for instance, you only want to revoke access to a particular user or session, you only need to look at the `jti` (the unique identifier of a user) and `sub`.
+If, for instance, you only want to revoke access to a particular user or session, you only need to look at the `jti` (the unique identifier of a user) and `sub`.

 ## Expiring tokens in a cluster
 All KrakenD nodes are stateless and act individually; they don't synchronize.
 Every node needs to receive the RPC notification about any tokens that need insertion in every local bloom filter.

-The bloom filter gets updated while the service is running, but the level of synchronization between the nodes depends on your push strategy to the different members of the cluster.
-KrakenD uses conflict-free replicated data types (CRDT) so you can replicate the data across multiple computers in a network without coordination between the replicas, and where it is always mathematically possible to resolve inconsistencies which might result.
+The bloom filter gets updated while the service is running, but the level of synchronization between the nodes depends on your push strategy to the different cluster members.
+KrakenD uses conflict-free replicated data types (CRDT), so you can replicate the data across multiple computers in a network without coordination between the replicas, and where it is always mathematically possible to resolve inconsistencies that might result.

 The resulting system is **eventually consistent**.

-The bloom filter management is brought to you by the component, and for the administration part the client offers the necessary tools to adapt the gateway to your scenario.
+The bloom filter management is brought to you by the component, and for the administration part, the client offers the necessary tools to adapt the gateway to your scenario.
 The implementation very much depends on what you want to achieve.

 ### Additional resources
 If you want to learn bloomfilters by example, have a look at the following resources: